Rome, the capital city of Italy, is a cosmopolitan city packed with history, culture, and delicious food.

 P.S – check out our guide on staying at a hostel to make sure you have an epic experience!

-Stylish, eco-conscious and clean, The Beehive ticks all the boxes for a good hostel.
+Stylish, eco-conscious and clean, The Beehive ticks all the boxes for a good hostel in Rome.
 It’s a bit more on the luxury side, though still maintains a homey feel.
 It has a friendly, laidback vibe with spotlessly clean rooms and common areas.
 The main downside is the lack of a guest kitchen, though private rooms have their own kitchenette and there is an on-site restaurant.
 The on-site café caters specifically for vegetarians and vegans.
 It’s located two blocks from the central train station.

 Generator hostels are popular throughout Europe, and the hostel in Rome lives up to the brand’s reputation.
 Situated on top of one of the seven hills in Rome, the location is central and convenient.
 It’s within walking distance of the Roma Termini station and the Colosseum – public transport is also nearby.
 It’s quite a large hostel with 78 rooms spread across seven floors, so you’ll likely always get a bed.
 On-site amenities include free Wi-Fi, deli-style café, bar and chill-out lounge.
 There’s also a cool rooftop terrace, with awesome city views.